[Article written in 2013, and edited in 2019. Photos are from 2013.]

-A. As a matter of scientific fact and historical record, some subsection of the male population is gay or bisexual as a matter of, Kinsey showed, simple biology.
+A. Kinsey showed that, as a matter of scientific fact and historical record, some subsection of the male population is gay or bisexual as a matter of simple biology.
 They don’t choose it; it’s a given.

 B. Some men have anti-gay cultural values.